John McCain 2008 presidential campaign: Joe the Plumber

-"Joe the Plumber", making reference to Samuel Joseph Wurzelbacher, was used as an example of middle class Americans during the 2008 U.S. presidential election season.
+"Joe the Plumber", making reference to Samuel Joseph Wurzelbacher, was used as an example of middle-class Americans during the 2008 U.S. presidential election season.
 Wurzelbacher was videotaped questioning Democratic candidate Barack Obama about his small business tax policy during a campaign stop in Ohio.
 He received prominence when he was mentioned frequently as "Joe the Plumber" in exchanges between Republican candidate McCain and Obama during the third presidential debate on October 15, 2008.
 After that "Joe the Plumber" was often used by the McCain campaign and the media as a metaphor for middle class Americans and to refer to Wurzelbacher himself.

 Tito the Builder

 Tito Muñoz, also known as Tito the Builder, received substantial media attention for various campaign activities.
 Muñoz publicly defended Joe Wurzelbacher in front of the media.
-Muñoz has also campaigned with Sarah Palin.

-Consequently, Tito Muñoz has received substantial media attention.
+Muñoz also campaigned with Sarah Palin.
+Consequently, Tito Muñoz received substantial media attention.
 Muñoz, a Colombian immigrant, is presently a small construction company owner and a United States citizen.
 He became known for wearing a yellow hard hat with a McCain–Palin bumper sticker and an orange reflector jacket, as well as appearing on television wearing sunglasses when he attended a campaign rally for John McCain in Leesburg, Virginia.
 At the rally, he introduced Sarah Palin.
 He also had a confrontation with reporters.
 Will Rabbe, of the Independent Film Channel, has posted a video about Muñoz and his interaction with reporters.
 Five days before the election, Muñoz appeared on Fox News' Hannity & Colmes.
 Muñoz told Alan Colmes that he became involved in the 2008 presidential election by giving newspapers "hiding the truth about Obama" a piece of his mind.